-If you are at the beginning of your journey and yet to discover the medium that suits you best, there’s no other option but to experiment.
+If you are at the beginning of your journey and have yet to discover the medium that suits you best, there’s no other option but to experiment.
 Each medium has its own peculiarities, some you will take to naturally, and some you won’t.

 Drawing media includes: